Tuition and Instructional Fees

 - The fee will be applied to a newly developed or significantly modified program that has been targeted to a particular group of students.

-- Non-standard tuition fees are required in order to ensure that the University is appropriately compensated for the specialized components and additional costs associated with offering the program.
+- Non-standard tuition fees are required to ensure the University is appropriately compensated for the specialized components and additional costs associated with offering the program.

-- Tuition fees are necessary in order to compensate for the costs associated with program delivery that are additional to what would normally be provided.
+- Tuition fees are necessary to compensate for above average costs associated with program delivery.

-- Development of the program is supported by a feasibility study that demonstrates both the opportunity and potential.
+- Development of the program is supported by a feasibility study that demonstrates both the opportunity and potential for revenue generation.

 Roles and Responsibilities